ariscript/ariscript/README.md

 Currently, I'm most interested in learning functional languages such as Haskell and OCaml, with particular applications in programming language design and compilers.

+I'm also involved with the Labs team for [TransitMatters](https://transitmatters.org), a Boston-based group that advocates for improvements to local and regional transit.

 I'm a firm believer that software should be [Free](https://www.gnu.org/philosophy/free-sw.html), and as such my public repositories are all Free Software.